fleblay/42-Inception/README.md

     Each DockerFile has to be created from scratch : no using DockerFiles from dockerhub
   </li>
   <li>
-    The whole project has to start using ```sh Make``` .
+    The whole project has to start using Make.
 This means the project structure must rely on :
     <ul>
       <li>A Makefile on top of...</li>
       <li>A docker-compose file using various...</li>